openwallet-foundation-labs/tsp/docs/src/start.md

 See the [command line interface](./web-interface.md) guide to get started with the _test_ CLI for TSP.
-The TSP CLI is an examplke application of Rust TSP that helps testing the direct, nested and routed mode of TSP.
+The TSP CLI is an example application of Rust TSP that helps testing the direct, nested and routed mode of TSP.
 There is some support infrastructure deployed on tsp-test.org in order to get started quickly.